-When I was a younger teen, my parents’ relationship wasn’t that positive.
-Yes, they showed love to me and my siblings, but displaying their love to one another was not so apparent.
-Having one or more of us kids around helped them find more to talk about than just the weather, what’s for breakfast, or where’s the mail.
-But, as year after year went by, joy, peace, and love between them was hard to witness.
+When I was a younger teen, my parents’ relationship wasn’t very – oh, how shall I say it? – positive.
+Yes, they showed love to me and my siblings, but as year after year went by, joy, peace, and love between them weren’t noticed much at all.

-“I’m sure not going to bring up little pet-peeve issues with the man I someday marry,” I began thinking in my young teen years.
-“Whoever he will be, him and I will not do any useless complaining or whispering a negative comment just loud enough for the other to hear.
-No huge arguments or even simple useless bickering back and forth.
-Nope.
+“I’m sure not going to bring up little pet-peeve issues with the man I someday marry,” I began thinking during my teen years.
+“Whoever he is, he and I will not do any useless complaining.
+No whispering some negative comment just loud enough to hear.
+No bickering back and forth.
 I refuse.”

-My thoughts about the importance of love between parents and their children, love between a husband and wife, and love between God and the family, were growing.
-I’m not saying I had everything figured out with my plans ahead as a mom and wife.
+My thoughts about the importance of love between parents and their children, love between a husband and wife, and love between God and the family were growing.
+I’m not saying I had everything figured out on how to be the type of mother and wife I wanted to be.
 Far from it.
-But my thoughts were slowly and surely molding in that direction.
-He had me start putting a puzzle together of my future by having me witness what was not going well outside and inside my home.
+But my thoughts of having a family filled with love, joy, and peace sure was growing.

 The negative side of my parent’s relationship has stuck with me, helping me (I hope) as a wife now for 33 years.